RiteshJha912/testDApp/README.md

 # GAS.TIPS - Web3 Tip Jar

 A decentralized application (dApp) built on Ethereum that allows users to send cryptocurrency tips with personalized messages.
-This project demonstrates a complete Web3 stack including smart contract development, deployment, and a modern React frontend.
+This project demonstrates a complete Web3 stack including smart contract development, deployment and a React frontend.

 ##  Features